zainkazi/tictactoe/README.md

-A simple tictactoe game website
+A tictactoe game website built on React.js

 Check it out: https://tictactoe-zain.netlify.app